stnikola13/stnikola13/README.md

 ### Welcome to my GitHub!
-I'm a third-year software engineering student at the School of Electrical Engineering at the University of Belgrade, Serbia.
+I'm a fourth-year software engineering student at the School of Electrical Engineering at the University of Belgrade, Serbia.

 I have a passion for computer science and love what I'm studying.
 I'm also interested in artificial intelligence and bioinformatics!